Quick-Movement workouts tested for kidney patients

 Summary

-This study tests whether a 12-week high-velocity resistance training program is safe and doable for older adults with advanced chronic kidney disease.
-Researchers will compare the exercise group to a group that attends weekly healthy lifestyle sessions.
-The goal is to see if this type of training can improve muscle power and physical function, and to gather data for a larger future study.
+This pilot study tests whether a 12-week high-velocity resistance training program is safe and doable for older adults with advanced chronic kidney disease.
+Thirty participants will either do the exercise program or join weekly healthy lifestyle sessions.
+The goal is to see if this approach can improve muscle power and physical function.

 Get updates